LiYanStat/mywebsite/content/home/about.md

 +++

-# About me
+# Biography

-I'm Yan Li!
-I'm pursuing my Ph.D. degree in Statistics at <a href="http://stat.uconn.edu/"> Departmemt of Statistics, University of Connecticut</a> from starting from 2016.
-I recieved my B.S. degree in Statistics from <a href="http://stat.ruc.edu.cn/"> Renmin University of China</a> in 2016.
+<p class="text-justify">I'm pursuing my Ph.D. degree in Statistics at <a

-I enjoy using <a href="https://www.r-project.org"> R </a> and <a href="https://www.python.org"> Python </a> to do statistical analysis.
-And I'm currently working on developing statistical models and R packages for climate change and errors-in-variables models.
-Information for my research is avaliable at <a href="/projects">Projects</a>.

-I'm learning Javascript and PHP now.
-I will complete this webpage step by step and share some experience of learning these things at the <a href="#posts">Notes</a> section.
+href="http://stat.uconn.edu/" target="_blank" ref="noopener">
+Departmemt of Statistics, University of Connecticut</a> after graduating from <a href="http://stat.ruc.edu.cn" target="_blank" ref="noopener">School of Statistics</a>, Renmin University of China in 2016.
+My interests lie in developing and applying statistical models to different fields of research.
+I am also interested in how statistics can help with interpreting data and make contribution to researches in different area.
+I'm currently working on error-in-variables model and detection & attribution of climate change. </p>

+<p class="text-justify">I started this website to post some thinkings
+and personal notes on statistical project and programming.
+I would be glad if my humble opinions turn out to be helpful in your researches or studies. </p >